Peter H. Dana, Ph.D.

 TEACHING APPOINTMENTS

-Visiting Assistant Professor, Department of Geography, Middlebury College, Middlebury VT.
-2005-2006.
-Courses: Geography of Mexico and Central America, Seminar on Participatory Mapping of Indigenous Communities, Seminar in Cartography and Geographic Information Systems, Fundamentals of Cartography.
+Power of Maps, Geography of Mexico and Central America, Participatory Mapping of Indigenous Communities.
+Seminar in Cartography and Geographic Information Systems, Fundamentals of Cartography.

 Visiting Assistant Professor, Department of Geography, Middlebury College, Middlebury VT.
 2000-2001.
-Courses: Geographic Information Systems, Seminar in Cartography and Geographic Information Systems, Fundamentals of Cartography.

 PATENTS